Can LLMs Evaluate Complex Attribution in QA? Automatic Benchmarking using Knowledge Graphs: Generation of Natural Language Questions, Answers and Attributions

 \section{Generation of Natural Language Questions, Answers and Attributions}

 This section presents examples for generating natural language questions, answers, and citations using the GPT-3.5-turbo model.
 Our approach involves using distinct prompts for transforming subgraphs into comprehensible natural language citations, extending original questions, and converting answer entities into detailed answer statements.
 Table \ref{tab:kg_to_text} demonstrates the conversion of knowledge graph subgraphs into natural language citations.
-Table \ref{tab:question_extend} illustrates the process of extending the original questions.
+Table \ref{tab:question_extend} illustrates the example of generating the extended question.
 Table \ref{tab:Answer_statement} provides an example of how answer entities are transformed into long-form answer statements.